 The Himalaya is directly responsible for the bursting of the monsoon, and the monsoon is responsible for lending the Himalayas its dramatic architecture.
 If it weren’t for the monsoon, the Himalayas would be a rather shapeless rounded mass.

 The annual dump of snow, ice, and water that arrives with the monsoon sculpts the Himalayas to sharply chiseled peaks and deep river valleys.
-The erosion starts near the mountain peaks where ice abrades the mountainside into armchair shaped cirques, creating sharp ridges and pyramidal peaks.
+The erosion starts near the mountain peaks where ice abrades the mountain side into armchair shaped cirques, creating sharp ridges and pyramidal peaks.
 However as western Nepal generally sees less rainfall than eastern Nepal, the mountains here show less relief.
 Perhaps the most mountain-like of the mountain that you will see here is Dhaulagiri.
-Other than that most mountains along the Annapurna Circuit are part of one long range with slight projections for peaks.
+Other than that most mountains along the Annapurna Circuit is one long range with slight projections for mountains.

-Not all ice flow is so slow though, and you will definitely hear or perhaps even see an avalanche during your trek.
+Not all ice flow are so slow though and you will definitely hear or perhaps even see an avalanche during your trek.
 Don’t lose your sleep over it, as the entire trail passes through safe areas.

-Thus accumulated ice, snow, and rock debris sometimes creates impressive and dangerous forms such as the Dhaulagiri Icefall.
-While you might not be able to see the ice fall in the icefall, they do happen, often with disastrous consequences.
+Thus accumulated ice, snow, and rock debris sometimes creates amazing and dangerous forms such as the Dhaulagiri Icefall.
+While you might not be able to actually see ice fall in the icefall, they do happen, often with disastrous consequences.
 Lower down, the frozen mass somewhat stabilizes to form the glacier proper which continues the erosive work though less dramatically.

 However, the efficiency with which a glacier churns and grinds a mountain can be seen in the trail section between Larjung and Kokhethanti.
 The two streams that you will cross here come directly from the Dhaulagiri Ice Fall and the amount of silt these streams deposit shows how efficiently ice churns rocks.

 Streams and rivers not only continue the eroding work of the glaciers but also speeds it up.
 Steep-walled V-shaped valleys and the generally claustrophobic landscape are testaments to the rapid erosion that the rivers are capable of.
-As such, the lower stretches of the trek is dominated by this closed in landscape until you reach Dhikur Pokhari where the land suddenly opens up.
-Also on the other side, the landform is generally open until about Tukuche after which the hills close in so to speak to create the vertical walls.
+As such the lower stretches of the trek is dominated by this closed in landscape until you reach Dhikur Pokhari where the land suddenly opens up.
+Also on the other side, the land is generally open till about Tukuche whereupon the hills close in so to speak to create the vertical walls.

-This interplay of land and water is perhaps the most critical force not only in creating the phantasmagorical shapes you will see but also in creating a substrate for all life forms here for without the glaciers and rivers there would be no soil, and without soil, there would be no life forms.
+This interplay of land and water is perhaps the single most important force not only in creating the phantasmagorical shapes you will see, but also in creating a substrate for all life forms here for without the glaciers and rivers there would be no soil and without soil, there would be no life forms.